wmahfoudh/zshrc/README.md

-# zshrc
+# zshrc minimal theme
+Minimal .zshrc with:
+- basic options for a fresh install
-Minimal and .zshrc with a nice custom prompt, auto completion, syntax highlighting and few tweaks
+- a nice custom prompt
+- auto completion, syntax highlighting, autosuggestions (need to install the plugins)
+- key bindings
+- fully commented